barbagroup/snake-repro/MesnardBarba-CSiE.md

 When large simulations run on specific hardware with one-off compute allocations, they are unlikely to be reproduced.
 In this case, it is even more important that the researchers advanced to the HPC application on a solid progression of fully reproducible research at the smaller scales.

+Computational science and engineering makes ubiquitous use of linear algebra libraries like PETSc, Hypre, Trilinos and many others.
+Rarely do we consider that using different libraries might produce different results.
+But that is the case.
+Sparse iterative solvers use various definitions of the _tolerance_ criterion to exit the iterations, for example.
+The _relative tolerance_ could be with respect to the right-hand-side vector (e.g., PETSc) or with respect to the initial residual (e.g., NVIDIA AmgX).
+The very definition of _residual_ could be different.
+Some libraries use a pre-conditioned residual and others use the original residual.
+This means that even when we set the same value of the tolerance, different libraries may declare convergence differently!

 --

 > ### Supplementary materials